ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/rose-cylc.md

     Before running an ACCESS model, you need to [Set Up your NCI Account](/getting_started/set_up_nci_account).

 - **_MOSRS_ account**<br>
     The [Met Office Science Repository Service (MOSRS)](https://code.metoffice.gov.uk) is a server run by the UK Met Office (UKMO) to support collaborative development with other partners organisations.
-MOSRS contains the source code for some ACCESS model components and configurations, and a MOSRS account is needed to run those configurations.<br>
+MOSRS contains the source code for some ACCESS model components and configurations, and a MOSRS account is a license requirement to run any ACCESS those configurations.<br>
     To apply for a _MOSRS_ account, please contact your [local institutional sponsor](https://opus.nci.org.au/display/DAE/Prerequisites).
     {: #mosrs-account}